degenSumi/cross-chain-arbitrage/README.md

 # Cross-Chain Arbitrage

-This project implements a cross-chain arbitrage bot designed to identify and execute profitable trading opportunities across different pools on blockchain networks (Solana/Sui).
+This project implements a cross-chain arbitrage bot designed to identify and execute profitable trading opportunities across different pools on Solana and Sui Network

 ## Overview